robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

          environment variable like `--consolewidth $COLUMNS`.

 .. note:: Prior to Robot Framework 2.9 this functionality was enabled with
-          :option:`--monitorwidth` option that is nowadays deprecated.
+          :option:`--monitorwidth` option that was first deprecated and is nowadays removed.
 The short option :option:`-W` works the same way in all versions.

 Console colors
 ~~~~~~~~~~~~~~